pmean/build-website/text/08/ShortBiography-08.md

 - Professional details
 output: html_document
 ---
-I\'m giving a talk today, and I was asked to provide some material that could be used to introduce me.
+I'm giving a talk today, and I was asked to provide some material that could be used to introduce me.
 Please use any or all of this or to substitute anything that you feel is appropriate.